alphay78/airbnb-clone-project/README.md

 - **QA Engineer:**
   Ensures backend functionalities work as intended by performing rigorous testing, identifying bugs, and verifying that the application meets quality standards.

+## Technology Stack

+- **Django:** A high-level Python web framework used for building the backend and RESTful APIs.
+Provides rapid development and a clean, pragmatic design.

+- **Django REST Framework (DRF):** An extension of Django that simplifies the creation and management of RESTful APIs, including authentication, serialization, and CRUD operations.

+- **GraphQL:** A query language for APIs that allows clients to request exactly the data they need, providing flexibility and efficiency in retrieving backend data.

+- **PostgreSQL:** A powerful relational database system used to store and manage all project data, including users, properties, bookings, payments, and reviews.

+- **Celery:** A distributed task queue for handling asynchronous tasks such as sending notifications or processing payments in the background.

+- **Redis:** An in-memory data store used for caching frequently accessed data and managing session information to improve performance.

+- **Docker:** A containerization platform used to create consistent development and deployment environments for the backend services.

+- **CI/CD Pipelines (GitHub Actions):** Automated pipelines for testing, building, and deploying code changes efficiently while minimizing human error.